ShikaSensei/Coursera_cleaning_data/CodeBook.md

 ### Saving data

-1. Resulted tidy and filtered wide dataset is saved to 'full_dataset.csv'
+1. Resulted tidy and filtered wide dataset is saved to 'full_dataset.txt'
-2. Summirised tidy dataset is saved to 'summarised_dataset.csv'
+2. Summirised tidy dataset is saved to 'summarised_dataset.txt'

 ## Data Description

-### full_dataset.csv
+### full_dataset.txt

 The dataset consists of 68 columns: